How to unlock & communicate the ‘why’ of your brand

-When you woke up this morning and took a hot shower, brushed your teeth, poured a fresh cup of coffee, checked the news on your phone, and began your workday, did you, at any point, pause to think about the brands behind these daily interactions?
+When you woke up this morning and took a hot shower, brushed your teeth, poured a fresh coffee, checked the news on your mobile, and drove to work, did you, at any point, pause to think about the brands behind these daily interactions?
 The answer for many of you is probably ‘no’ – or ‘hardly ever at all’.
 Yet, how astonishing is it that the brands supporting our everyday lives are chosen for our own individual and personal reasons.
 Not by chance, not by force, but by choice.

 There are hundreds of highly-rated brands of coffee, so why did you pick the one you drank this morning and, importantly, why do you continue to buy it?
 The motivational reasons behind consumer choice may seem like a paradox with theories and facts colliding, but it all boils down to one thing.
 Trust.
 Trust in its quality.
 Trust that it will deliver.
 Trust that it is right for you, personally.

 In a 2019 consumer research study, surveying 16,000 consumers across 8 global markets, 81% of respondents said that trusting a brand to “do what is right” is a deciding factor in a purchase decision.
 And, if consumers trust a brand, they also exhibit behaviours that demonstrate loyalty; three-quarters of the respondents said: “they will continue to buy a brand they trust, even if another brand suddenly becomes hot and trendy.”
 They’ll also advocate on the brand’s behalf, with 76% saying they always recommend the brand if someone asks.